 (b) the powers in this Part are in addition to, and not in derogation of, the powers conferred on police officers by Part V or any other written law.

-[Section 20D inserted by No. 47 of 2016 s.
+[Section 20D inserted: No. 47 of 2016 s.
 5.]

 20E.
 Assistance when exercising powers under this Part